xxv/tracer/javascript/README.md

 ### Restrictions

-This version sends only the A0 command to the Tracer, i.e. is a monitoring clinet.
+This version sends only the A0 command to the Tracer, i.e. is a monitoring client.
 The Tracer cannot be controlled using this client.